dhewg/esphome-miot/README.md

 ## Adding devices

-First, look up the desired device on the [MIoT specs site](https://home.miot-spec.com/).
+First, look up the desired device on the [Xiaomi MIoT Spec](https://home.miot-spec.com/) site.

 Each device defines its service (`SIID`) and property (`PIID`) IDs.
 You just have to add all the desired properties with their according IDs to your ESPHome yaml config.

-For an example, see the [spec for the Xiaomi Smart Air Purifier 4 Lite](https://home.miot-spec.com/spec?type=urn%3Amiot-spec-v2%3Adevice%3Aair-purifier%3A0000A007%3Azhimi-rmb1%3A2) and its [ESPHome config file](config/zhimi.airp.rmb1.yaml).
+For examples, see the [supported devices](#supported-devices) table above and compare a config against its specification.

 Once your newly added device is working, please open a PR to add its config here!